 Metal: Silver or bronze.

 Naming: Impressed in block capitals around the rim.
-Medals awarded to civilian units, Young Men’s Christian Association, French Red Cross etc., also special agents, are only impressed with a name, usually initials and surname.
+Medals awarded to civilian organisations, Young Men’s Christian Association, French Red Cross etc., also special agents, are only impressed with a name, usually initials and surname.
+Medals to officers will have their rank on the medal.
 British War Medals issued to the Merchant Marine only contained a name, though usually the first name is impressed in full.